comp3516-hku/comp3516-hku.github.io/_labs/lab_3_correlation.md

 where $\tau$ is the time shift, $N$ is the length of the signal, and $s(t)$ is the signal at time $t$.
 With `correlate(s, s, mode='full')`, you get the lags from $-N+1$ to $N-1$, and `acf[acf.size//2:]` gives you the positive lags ($\tau > 0$).

 Now, we’ll use correlation to compare two different signals at the same time (or with shifts) to measure their similarity.
-Here, we introduce Pearson Correlation Coefficiet (PCC) to compare different sensor signals and uncover relatioships between them.
+Here, we introduce Pearson Correlation Coefficient (PCC) to compare different sensor signals and uncover relationships between them.
 Pearson measures how linearly two signals move together—perfect for solving Ethan’s mysteries.
 Here’s the formula:

 $$
 \rho = \frac{\sum_{i=0}^{N-1} (s_1[i] - \bar{s_1})\cdot(s_2[i] - \bar{s_2})}{\sqrt{\sum_{i=0}^{N-1} (s_1[i] - \bar{s_1})^2 \cdot \sum_{i=0}^{N-1} (s_2[i] - \bar{s_2})^2}},